 - Are beacons or BLE going to happen in transport?

 - QR code deployment is growing, especially in Rail – what is their future role?

 - Case studies from UK LA-controlled and commercial smart transport scheme operators

 - Case studies from overseas smart transport initiatives

-- TCF16: Leeds selected for annual two-day regional conference and exhibition
+- TCF19: Bristol is the location for our annual two-day regional conference & exhibition

 Meeting Agendas and Dates